amanarora9848/unige-rt1-assignment1/README.md

 ## Hypothesis 1: Execution Times - Implementation A vs Implementation K

-We first tried to determine whether Implementation A has significantly faster execution times than Implementation K. The null hypothesis for this test was stated as "Implementation A and Implementation K have the same execution times".
+I first tried to determine whether Implementation A has significantly faster execution times than Implementation K. The null hypothesis for this test was stated as "Implementation A and Implementation K have the same execution times".
 The alternative hypothesis was "Implementation A has faster execution times than Implementation K".

-We chose a paired t-test for this comparison, given that we had paired observations of execution times for the same tasks under two different conditions (Implementations A and K).
+I chose a paired t-test for this comparison, given that I had paired observations of execution times for the same tasks under two different conditions (Implementations A and K).
 The paired t-test compares the means of the paired observations, providing a direct way to see if there's a significant difference between them.

 The t-test yielded a t-statistic of -21.20 and a one-tailed p-value of approximately 1.69e-19.
-Given that this p-value is significantly below the 0.05 threshold, we reject our null hypothesis.
-This provides strong statistical evidence to suggest that Implementation A has faster execution times than Implementation K. Hence, under the conditions of our test, we infer that Implementation A performs faster than Implementation K.
+Given that this p-value is significantly below the 0.05 threshold, I reject my null hypothesis.
+This provides strong statistical evidence to suggest that Implementation A has faster execution times than Implementation K. Hence, under the conditions of my test, I infer that Implementation A performs faster than Implementation K.

 ## Hypothesis 2: Success Rates - Implementation A vs Implementation L

-The second part of our analysis focused on comparing the success rates of Implementation A and Implementation L. Given that we had a prior belief that Implementation A might have a lower success rate, we defined our null hypothesis as "Implementation A and Implementation L have the same success rates".
+The second part of my analysis focused on comparing the success rates of Implementation A and Implementation L. Given that I had a prior belief that Implementation A might have a lower success rate, I defined my null hypothesis as "Implementation A and Implementation L have the same success rates".
 The alternative hypothesis was "Implementation A has a lower success rate than Implementation L".

-We performed a one-tailed z-test for proportions to test these hypotheses.
-The z-test was appropriate because we were comparing proportions (success rates), and it could effectively handle the large sample sizes that we had.
+I performed a one-tailed z-test for proportions to test these hypotheses.
+The z-test was appropriate because I was comparing proportions (success rates), and it could effectively handle the large sample sizes that I had.

 The z-test produced a z-statistic of -4.26 and a p-value of approximately 1.00e-05.
-As this p-value is significantly below the standard 0.05 threshold, we reject the null hypothesis, providing strong evidence that Implementation A has a lower success rate than Implementation L. This result aligns with our initial belief and confirms that, in terms of success rates, Implementation L outperforms Implementation A.
+As this p-value is significantly below the standard 0.05 threshold, I reject the null hypothesis, providing strong evidence that Implementation A has a lower success rate than Implementation L. This result aligns with my initial belief and confirms that, in terms of success rates, Implementation L outperforms Implementation A.

 ## Conclusion:

-Through our statistical analysis, we have found significant differences in performance between the algorithm implementations, both in terms of execution times and success rates.
+Through this statistical analysis, I have found significant differences in performance between the algorithm implementations, both in terms of execution times and success rates.
 These findings provide valuable insights for future development and optimization efforts of implementation A.